mehdyG/Baseline-Lidar-assisted-Controller/README.md

 The code uses Bladed style interface, which is responsible for exchanging variables between the OpenFAST executable and the external controllers compiled as
 Dynamic Link Library(DLL).
 The functions of each DLL is described below:

-DISCON.dll:  The master (wrapper) DLL.
-It calls sub-DLLs by a specific sequence specified in the "DISCON.IN" input file.
+WRAPPER.dll: The master (wrapper) DLL.
+It calls sub-DLLs by a specific sequence specified in the "WRAPPER.IN" input file.
 LDP.dll:     The LDP module reads in LOS measurements from lidar and estimates the rotor effective wind speed, which will eventually be written to the avrSWAP array.
 FFP.dll:     The FFP module reads in the rotor effective wind speed from the avrSWAP array, then filter the signal and shifts it in time.
 It eventually returns the feed-forward pitch time derivative (rate), which is written into the avrSWAP array.
 ROSCO.dll:   The ROSCO.
 Version 2.6.0 controller, https://github.com/NREL/ROSCO  by NREL.
 The pitch controller is modified to accept the pitch forward rate signal.